COGS108/Projects/Option2_Individual/FinalProject_Guidelines.md

 The Project Proposal is completed individually.
 For students who opt for the individual final project, a topic will be provided to you.
 Your proposal will have to be written on the specified topic.

-The Proposal template can be found [here](https://github.com/COGS108/Projects/Option2_Individual/blob/master/ProjectProposal.ipynb).
+The Proposal template can be found [here](https://github.com/COGS108/Projects/blob/master/Option2_Individual/ProjectProposal_GH.ipynb).

 Your proposal must include the following sections:

-**NAME & ID**: Be sure to include your name and ID where it’s asked for in the project notebook
+**NAME & ID**: Be sure to include your name and GitHub ID where it’s asked for in the project notebook

-**RESEARCH QUESTION**: What is your research question?
+**RESEARCH QUESTION**: What is your research question of interest based on the topic provided?
 Include the specific question you'd set out to answer, given the topic.
 (1-2 sentences)

 **BACKGROUND & PRIOR WORK**: Research and present background information and context of your topic and proposed question.
 Describe what information is currently known about the topic.
 Include references to other projects who have asked similar questions, approached similar problems, and/or have carried out work on the topic.
 Explain what others have learned in their projects.